Elzbieta-Chrusciel/covid19-mortality-factors-mexico/README.md

 - **Elderly patients (60+):** No significant correlation, likely due to high baseline mortality rates regardless of health status.
 Some patients may have **died before reaching the hospital**, leading to **survival bias** in the dataset.

 ### **3. Hospital Overcrowding & Mortality**
-- In well-resourced hospitals, **comorbidities were clear risk factors** for mortality.
+- In better-resourced hospitals, **comorbidities were risk factors** for mortality.
-- In overwhelmed hospitals (80% mortality rate), **comorbidities did not influence outcomes**, likely due to **resource scarcity** and the inability to provide adequate care.
+- In overwhelmed hospitals (80% mortality rate), **comorbidities did not influence outcomes**, likely due to **resource shortages** and the inability to provide adequate care.

 ---